Where will Giannis Go? Houston.

 They both felt like good bikes.
 They feel comfortable on wider tires (I run 53 PSI on 28/30mm tires), I never feel weird in terms of too much stiffness, or “noodleyness”.
 I can ride them how I want, and they perform great.
 As my friend Marc told me years ago when I had the Ultimate, all modern bikes are great.

 And I’m inclined to agree.
-I suspect that you want to find a lowest cost bike with electronic shifting, fits you well, looks great.
+I suspect that you want to find a low-cost bike with electronic shifting that fits you well and looks great.
 After that you just ride – while I am sure there are subtle differences between bikes, I suspect that the chatter from people who confidently spout how X bike is so much better or worse than another bike in Y attribute is overblown.

 Unless I’m going to do apples to apples comparisons (change the frames, keep all other equipment the same), I don’t see how I can confidently say this feels a certain way because of this specific part.
 Bikes are systems of components, and you’re part of that system.
 Most hardcore cyclists are always changing one part or another, so it’s hard to really know what goes into what.

-Chris from the Nero Show made a sharp point recently: reviews of race bikes by non-racers are inherently limited, because those riders aren’t using the bikes as intended.
-That’s fair — I’m not a racer, so what could I really say about its performance at race pace?
+Chris from the Nero Show made a sharp point recently: reviews of race bikes by non-racers are inherently limited, because those riders are not using the bikes as intended.
+That is fair.
+I am not a racer, so what could I really say about its performance at race pace?

 But here’s the irony: most cyclists aren’t racers, yet almost every high-end bike is a race bike.
 If that weren’t true, brands wouldn’t emphasize UCI compliance on frames that will never see a start line.